 About Happy Paws Photography

-Now, through Happy Paws Photography, I create meaningful artwork for pet parents while continuing to support local shelters and rescues behind the scenes.
-Ten percent of every sale goes directly to animal rescue efforts, and the rest fuels the complimentary services I provide to organizations doing lifesaving work.
+Today, Happy Paws Photography creates meaningful artwork for pet parents throughout the DMV and DC area while continuing to support local shelters and rescues behind the scenes.
+Ten percent of every sale goes directly toward animal rescue efforts, helping even more pets find the homes they deserve.

 Rescue & Shelter Partners